audioxide/data/data/posts/20210205-articles-statsioxide-250-reviews-edition.md

   <img src="article-images/statsioxide-250-featured-image.jpg" alt="Collage of the first 250 albums reviewed by Audioxide" />
 </figure>

 In 2015, Andre, Andrew, and I started reviewing albums together.
 We’d choose a record, spend the week listening to it, spend an evening talking about it, then assign scores.
-We liked it, so we kept doing it, and in October of last year we hit our 250th review.
+It was a way to experience new music while learning more about ourselves and each other.
+We enjoyed the process, so we kept doing it, and in October of last year we hit our 250th review.

 To celebrate the milestone I’m diving ([back](/articles/statsioxide-our-first-150-reviews-in-numbers)) into the numbers behind our arbitrary numbers.
-Who doesn’t love seeing passion projects reduced to cold, impersonal data?
+Who doesn’t love seeing passion projects reduced to cold, impersonal data reports?
 We’ve got average scores, genre preferences, even a bit of institutional bias.
 A birds-eye view, in a nutshell, if you’ll forgive the mixed metaphors.

 ## Brass tacks

 Our first ever album review was in January, 2015, and it was of [_Bossanova_](/reviews/pixies-bossanova/) by Pixies.
 It was ok.
 At the time Andrew and I were in the final years of our respective undergraduate degrees.
 Andre, having graduated a year earlier, had just started tending bar at an independent venue called the [Ramsgate Music Hall](https://www.ramsgatemusichall.com/).

 Our 250th album review was in October, 2020, and it was of [_Pet Sounds_](/reviews/the-beach-boys-pet-sounds) by The Beach Boys.
 It was great.
-By then I was a journalist and international sex symbol, Andrew was a full stack developer, and Andre had worked his way up to be co-owner of the Ramsgate Music Hall.
-Good going.
+By then I was a journalist and international sex symbol, Andrew was a full stack developer, and André had worked his way up to be co-owner of the Ramsgate Music Hall.
+Good going all round.

 Of our first 250 reviews 136 were of new releases and 114 were retrospectives. **It would take almost eight and a half days to play all of the albums we’ve reviewed back to back**.
 Their combined length is a cool 202 hours, 27 minutes, and 32 seconds (give or take a few seconds.)

-Below is the full distribution of overall _Audioxide_ scores, old and new.
+Below is the full distribution of overall _Audioxide_ scores, old and new:

 ![Line chart showing the distribution of scores in Audioxide's first 250 album reviews](article-images/statsioxide-250-all-scores.jpg)

-The average _Audioxide_ score for new releases is **19.897 out of 30**.
-For retrospectives it’s **23.211**, and the overall average is **21.408**.
+The average _Audioxide_ score for new releases is **19.897 out of 30** (or 6.63 out of 10).
+For retrospectives it’s **23.21/30** (7.74/10), and the overall average is **21.41/30** (or 7.14).
 The distribution of scores for new releases by year is below.

 <div class="gif-container">
     <iframe title="New release review scores by year" aria-label="Stacked Bars" id="datawrapper-chart-Fryik" src="https://datawrapper.dwcdn.net/Fryik/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="315"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>
 </div>

-We tend to lean towards stuff we don’t think we’ll hate, which is why the top of the bell curve is higher than the likes of _Pitchfork_ or _The Needle Drop_.
+We tend to lean towards stuff we don’t think we’ll hate, which is why the top of the bell curve overall is higher than _The Needle Drop_ (6.25/10) and _Pitchfork_ ([7.00/10](https://nolanbconaway.github.io/blog/2017/pitchfork-roundup.html)).
 Still, we’re no pushovers when it comes to new releases, as shown by our top scores from each year.

 | **Year** | **Highest scoring new album(s)**                                                                                         | **Score** |
 |----------|--------------------------------------------------------------------------------------------------------------------------|-----------|